The unitary representations of the Poincare group in any spacetime dimension: Group-theoretical preliminaries

 On physical grounds, one will mainly be interested in the matrices $\Lambda$'s with determinant $+1\,$ and such that $\Lambda^0_{~0}\geqslant 0\,$.
 It can be shown that such matrices $\Lambda$'s also form a group that one calls the \textsl{proper orthochronous Lorentz group} denoted by $SO(D-1,1)^{\uparrow}\,$.
 It is connected to the identity, but not {\textsl{simply connected}}, that is to say, there exist loops in the group manifold $SO(D-1,1)^{\uparrow}$ which are not continuously contractible to a point.
 In order to study the representations (reps) of $SO(D-1,1)^{\uparrow}\,$, one may first determine its universal covering group, \textit{i.e.} the Lie group which is simply connected and whose Lie algebra is isomorphic to $\mathfrak{so}(D-1,1)\,$, the Lie algebra of $SO(D-1,1)^{\uparrow}\,$.
 For $D\geqslant 4\,$, the universal covering group, denoted $Spin(D-1,1)\,$, is the double cover of $SO(D-1,1)^{\uparrow}\,$.
 The spin groups $Spin(D-1,1)$ have no intrinsically projective representations.
 Therefore, a single (or double) valued ``representation" of $SO(D-1,1)^{\uparrow}$ is meant to be a genuine representation of $Spin(D-1,1)\,$.

 \textbf{Warning:} The double cover of $SO(2,1)^\uparrow$ is the group $SU(1,1)$, in close analogy to the fact that the double cover of $SO(3)$ is $SU(2)\,$.
-The group $SU(2)$ is also the universal covering group of $SO(3)\,$, but beware that the universal cover of $SO(2,1)^\uparrow$ is actually ${\mathbb R}^3\,$, covering $SO(2,1)^\uparrow$ infinitely often.
-Thus one may not speak of the spin group for the ``degenerate case" of the proper orthochronous Lorentz group in spacetime dimension three.
-The analogue is that the universal cover of $SO(2)\cong U(1)$ is $\mathbb R$ covering it infinitely often, so that one may not speak of the spin group for the ``degenerate case" of the rotation group in two spatial dimensions.
+The group $SU(2)$ is also the universal covering group of $SO(3)\,$, but beware that the universal cover of $SO(2,1)^\uparrow$ is actually ${\mathbb R}^3\,$, covering $SO(2,1)^\uparrow$ infinitely many times.
+Thus one may not speak of the spin group for the case of the proper orthochronous Lorentz group in spacetime dimension three.
+The analogue is that the universal cover of $SO(2)\cong U(1)$ is $\mathbb R\,$, that covers $U(1)$ infinitely many times, so that one may not speak of the spin group for the degenerate case of the rotation group in two spatial dimensions.